 In 1618 the Virginia Company of London received its third and final charter from King James I. Soon after, Company officials issued instructions to Governor George Yeardley, which brought about certain sweeping changes that ultimately assured the success of the Virginia colony.
 Foremost was the introduction of a system that made private land ownership legally possible.
 The new land policy (known as the headright system) provided an incentive to prospective immigrants to leave overcrowded England and seek their fortunes in Virginia.
 This in turn helped alleviate the colony’s labor shortage, for men and women who could not afford to pay for their own transportation to the colony immigrate as indentured servants.
 Moreover, once they had completed their term of indenture, they could become landowners themselves.
 The prospect of acquiring massive tracts of land also encouraged groups of wealthy investors to underwrite part of the expense of colonization.
 In combination, these factors fueled the spread of settlement and attracted new immigrants and investors to the colony.

 One early colonist who took advantage of the new Virginia Company policies was Richard Pace, who came to Virginia with his wife Isabell sometime before 1616.
 Initially, the Paces, who as “ancient planters” in Virginia prior to 1616 and thus eligible for a dividend of 100 acres per person, were granted 200 acres of land along the southside of the James River.
-Although the Paces Paines plantation lasted little more than a decade before it was subsumed into the larger Swann’s Point plantation, Richard Pace and Chanco, an Indian servant living at Paces Paines, had an everlasting effect on the course of American history for their roles in the Uprising of 1622.
+Although the Paces Paines plantation lasted little more than a decade before it was subsumed into the larger Swann’s Point plantation, Richard Pace and Chanco, a Native American servant living at Paces Paines, had an everlasting effect on the course of American history for their roles in the Uprising of 1622.

 By 1622, the English had taken over the land of all the tribes along the James River.
-The inevitable reaction to the relentless English encroachment on Indian lands was the well-known uprising of 1622.
+The inevitable reaction to the relentless English encroachment on Native lands was the well-known uprising of 1622.
 On the morning of March 22, 1622, the Powhatans under the leadership of Opechancanough, who became the paramount chief upon the death of his brother Powhatan in 1618, attacked English settlements along both sides of the James River.
 Nearly one-quarter of the English population in Virginia was killed by the coordinated raids.
 However, when Chanco learned of the plans the uprising, he told Richard Pace.
 Pace then immediately informed Jamestown of the plot, which was thus prepared to defend itself.
 The following is a contemporary account of the events:

 The slaughter had been universall, if God had not put into the heart of an Indian belonging to one Perry, to disclose it, who liuing in the house of one Pace, was urged by another Indian his Brother (who came the night before to lay with him) to kill Pace, (so commanded by their King as he declared) as hee would kill Perry: telling further that by such an houre in the morning a number would come from diuers places to finish the Execution, who failed not at the time: Perries Indian rose out of his bed and reueals it to Pace, that vsed him as a Sonne: And thus the rest of the Colony that had warning giuen them, by this meanes was saued,